AriaSalvatrice/AriaModules/README.md

 All the quantizer columns on a module follow the same scale.
 And while in this documentation I call them scales for simplicity, **QQQQ** also works with chords (albeit, without knowledge of their intended voicing), and can be a fantasatic arpeggiator.

 The **Piano keys** always show you the current scale.
 Keys lit in yellow are part of the scale, while unlit keys are disallowed.
 You can click on the keys to change which notes are allowed.
-When you click the **visualize** button of a quantizer line, the notes currently playing on that line are lit pink.
+When you click the **visualize** button of a quantizer line, the notes currently playing on that line are lit pink (with a small dot in the center for accessibility).

 In the **LCD Area** at the top of the device, the **Scale** and **Key** knobs select a preset scale, and its key.
 The available scales were curated for ease of use and instant satisfaction rather than for comprehensiveness, avoiding duplication in the form of scales that can be expressed as a mode of another scale (for your convenience, an exception is made for Natural Minor and Pentatonic Minor).
 The following scales, along with my qualified opinion about them, are available: